kaede-kmr/evaluate-DL-monitoring/README.md

 ## Environments

-Install requirements: fastai 2.7.10, scikit-learn
+Install requirements: fastai 2.7.10, scikit-learn 1.2.0

-The code was excuted on the following envitonments: Window OS with Cuda
+We used a Windows computer with NVIDIA GeForce RTX 3060.

 ## Description

 1. **model-training.ipynb** | Train the ResNet18 model to classify spectrograms into six classes.
 These classes include five frog species and background noise.
 Since more than one frog species can be present in a single spectrogram, multi-label classification has been implemented.
-2. **model-evaluation.ipynb** | Write out the classification results on the test dataset and various model performance metrics.
+2. **model-evaluation.ipynb** | Write out the classification results of the test dataset and various model performance metrics.
 3. **inference-with-trained-model.ipynb** | Apply the trained model (stored in `output/20230102_trained-model.pkl`) to detect frog species in the spectrograms generated from field recordings.